October 17, 2019

 “Stewardship” is a word we hear often in the church, especially beginning at this time of year and ending before Advent.
 What we in the Episcopal Church often mean when we say “stewardship” is the annual pledge drive conducted each fall, which is designed to secure financial commitments from members to fund the following year’s mission and ministry.

-While I was raised in the Episcopal Church hearing this language, and while I still slip into using it myself with my ECF clients and in my own church, I’m here to ask that we please change our ways.
+While I was raised in the Episcopal Church hearing this language, and while I still slip into using it myself with clients and in my own church, I’m here to ask that we please change our ways.
 In the secular nonprofit world, where I received my fund development education and first ten years of professional experience, the word “stewardship” does not connote asking for money; asking for money is “solicitation.”

 “Stewardship” is everything the fund development team—either volunteer or staff—does to build the relationship with the giver after they have given but before they are asked again.
 Stewarding your givers is taking care of them and giving to them when you do not need anything from them.